 SER 212 : Special Topics in Mental Health

 This is an introductory course consisting of a specialized lecture series presented by Human Services practitioners.
 The course is designed to develop the technical competence and the philosophical perspective needed for successful employment in the mental health and retardation field.
 It examines the field through a sociological perspective focusing on the history of treatment models and the experience of individuals in society up through contemporary times.
 Emphasis is based on environmental arrangements and teaching strategies that enhance a person's skills and enable an individual to function to the fullest potential.
+Pre or co-requisite: PSY 101, SOC 101, SER 291, or permission of the program director.
 Three lecture hours per week.
-Spring

 - Provide participants with a theoretical base of knowledge necessary to work in human services.

 - Explore one’s own attitudes and beliefs which contribute to understanding individuals with neurological, emotional behavioral, and intellectual disorders.